MicrosoftDocs/power-platform/power-platform/alm/package-deployer-tool.md

 ## Process overview

 To create a Package Deployer package, you will perform the following steps.
+> [!div class="checklist"]
+>

-1. Create a Visual Studio project using one of the supported tool extensions
+> * Create a Visual Studio project using one of the supported tool extensions
-1. Add solutions and other files to the project
+> * Add solutions and other files to the project
-1. Update the HTML files
+> * Update the HTML files
-1. Specify the configuration values for the package
+> * Specify the configuration values for the package
-1. Define custom code for your package
+> * Define custom code for your package

 These steps are described in detail in this topic.